 Motorway driving can seem intimidating, but they’re actually our safest roads.
 You can practise motorway driving with your instructor in a car with dual controls before you pass your practical test.
 Get some instruction and follow our advice, and you’ll soon be a confident motorway driver.

-He’s not alone; many drivers don’t plan properly for their journeys, and it can lead to hassle galore.
-It’s just that most drivers don’t write a song about the experience.
+Many drivers don’t plan properly for their journeys, and it can lead to hassle.
 When your route includes a spell on an unfamiliar motorway, it’s important that you plan your journey.
 You can’t turn around if you miss a junction, and the next one could be 10 miles away.

 Then you’ve got to return the same distance just to get back to where you went wrong, which is sooo annoying!
 Still spare a thought for William Allen, who spent two days circling the M25, trying to find the right exit…

 The Highways Agency’s Stuart Thompson explains: “Good planning can make the difference between a comfortable journey and a spoilt getaway, but making sure your vehicle is in good order is also vital as motorways are not places you want to break down.
 You’re at your most vulnerable when you’re on the hard shoulder, so keep your car well maintained to avoid breaking down in the first place.”

 When attempting to join a motorway, you must give way to those already on it.
 Build up your speed on the slip road to match that of the vehicles already in the inside lane; signal early and look for a gap.
 Never rely on your mirrors when joining a carriageway; checking over your shoulder is essential to make sure nothing is in your blindspot.